 Suggestions

-Fortunately, there’s a few things you can do to avoid unnecessary redirects and confusing behavior.
+Fortunately, there’s a few things that have helped me avoid unnecessary redirects and confusing behavior.

 ℹ️ NOTE These tips are not intended for SPAs, only static sites or hybrid sites that mix static and server-side (via Pages Functions) content.